A.

 Medium-difficulty questions with exam-like constraints - timers on, delayed feedback, no auto-hints, and solutions revealed only after submission, helping students transition toward test readiness.

-Phase 3: Revision / Test (The Arena)
+Phase 3 : The Revision Phase (The Arena)

+For exam readiness.
 Students face medium-to-hard questions in a full exam simulation: strict timers, visible question palette, zero assistance (no hints or interventions), and performance-only analytics - mirroring the high-stakes JEE/NEET environment.

+For exam readiness.
 Students face medium-to-hard questions in a full exam simulation: strict timers, visible question palette, zero assistance (no hints or interventions), and performance-only analytics - mirroring the high-stakes JEE/NEET environment.

 The System Architecture: Building a Modular Engine.